 But things have cooled down quite a bit since then.

 There is more housing inventory on the market today than there was a couple of years ago.
-But the supply situation is still tight in the Portland area, and that’s something you should know when house hunting in 2018 or early 2019.
+But the supply situation is still tight in the Portland area, and that’s something you should know when house hunting in 2020.

-As of June 2018, the Portland housing market had about a 2.2-month supply of homes for sale.
+As of May 2020, the Portland housing market had about a 2-month supply of homes for sale.
 That’s a theoretical measurement used mainly for tracking purposes.
 What house hunters need to know is that the inventory level within Portland’s housing market is still well below what is considered normal.

 Here’s the take-home message for home buyers: When house hunting in Portland, it’s important to start early and be patient.
 It might take a while to find the right house.